pinetree1/crispr-dav/Install-and-Run.md

 - **Fastq files:**

 These are the raw fastq files.
 They must be gzipped with file extension .gz.
 Put the fastq files in a directory outside the pipeline's output directory.
-Don't put these fastq files inside the pipeline's 'align' directory, as they could get overwritten.
+Don't put them inside the pipeline's "align" directory, as they could get overwritten.

 - **Reference files:**

 An amplicon sequence or a genome can be used as a reference.
-If an amplicon sequence is used for reference, all you need is a fasta file containing the sequence.
+If an amplicon sequence is used for reference, all you need is a **fasta** file containing sequence ID and the sequence.

 If a genome is used as reference, you'll prepare a fasta file, BWA index, and refGene coordinate files

 A. Prepare fasta file:

-For example, to parepare human genome hg19, download the chromosome sequence files from UCSC browser, combine them into one file, e.g. hg19.fa.
+For example, to parepare human genome hg19, download the chromosome sequence files from UCSC browser, uncompress and combine them into one file, e.g. hg19.fa.

+B. Create Fasta index:

+    samtools faidx hg19.fa

-B. Create bwa index: bwa index hg19.fa
+C. Create bwa index:

+    bwa index hg19.fa

-C. Download refGene table:
+D. Download refGene table:

 Go to UCSC Genome Broser (http://genome.ucsc.edu/cgi-bin/hgBlat), click Tools and select TableBrowser.
 Then make these selections: